chadwhitacre/openpath/_posts/2024-01-04-welcome-to-open-path.md

 I see (3) and (4) as further removed from Sentry's mission, narrowly understood.
 Our licensing and funding activities do not directly help Sentry and Codecov users ship their own software with confidence.
-On the one hand, if you squint, you could be like, "Well, Sentry and Codecov need a strong Open Source supply chain in order to be stable products."
+If you squint, you could be like, "Well, Sentry and Codecov need a strong Open Source supply chain in order to be stable products."
 Meh, maybe.
 I think this only really gets interesting when we start talking about the state of the Open Source ecosystem as a whole, beyond just our own products.

 Broadly understood, Sentry's mission includes solving the Open Source sustainability crisis.
-We want to enable developers to ship with confidence:
+We enable developers to ship with confidence:

 - for developers in general, confidence in the security and overall quality of their Open Source dependencies; and